 Dethatch only when the thatch buildup is thicker than 0.5 inches.
 To measure the thatch thickness, stick your finger or a piece of stick into your lawn through the thatch (brown layer) until you get to the topsoil.

-Pros and Cons of Dethatching Lawn
+Pros of Dethatching Lawn

 Dethatching a lawn offers a plethora of benefits.